 - Approval of the individual by the general faculty as a candidate for graduation.

-- A formal Application for Degree.
-File an application for degree in the Office of the Registrar prior to the anticipated completion of 75 credit hours.
+Note: Students should file an application for graduation through the myLongwood portal prior to the anticipated completion of 90 credit hours.
 Transfer credit is included in the calculation of credit hours completed.
-A registration hold will be placed on a student’s record prior to open registration during the term a student is anticipated to complete more than 75 credit hours if an Application for Degree has not been submitted.
+A registration hold will be placed on a student’s record prior to open registration during the term a student is anticipated to complete more than 90 credit hours if an Application for Degree has not been submitted.

 The Longwood University Civitae Core Curriculum

 The Civitae Core Curriculum experience, combined with students’ disciplinary study in the major, fulfills Longwood’s institutional mission to develop citizen leaders.
 A citizen leader is someone who is academically and personally transformed by knowledge of fundamental modes of inquiry and informed civic engagement and who then applies the virtues of a Longwood education to serve and transform communities.